tweger1999/FPGA_Chip_8_Emulator/README.md

 # Overview

-CHIP-8 is a virtual machine invented in the 1970s, that when implemented on a FPGA allows the playback of a collection of classical games.
-New demos and simple games can also be implemented.
+Using a Zedboard FPGA, we created a hardware Chip-8 emulator that uses I2C protocol to display graphics on a monitor.

 # About The Team